Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 - Add context: Include version numbers, dates, and links to detailed resources.

-A great changelog is more than a list - it's a communication tool that helps users understand and appreciate your product updates.
+A great changelog is more than a list - it's a communication tool.
+It helps users understand and appreciate your product updates.
 Ready to create better changelogs?
 Let’s dive in.

 Making a Human Friendly Changelog by Following Keep a Changelog's Tips